teepanis/siam-quantum/docs/modules/uhf.md

 \end{align*}
 $$

-Note that only the exchange-correlation potential operators are specific to the spin type.
+Note that only the exchange–correlation potential operators are specific to the spin type.
 If we expand the molecular orbitals $\phi_k(\vec{r})$ into a linear combination of the basis function, then we will have the generalized eigenvalue problem for each spin type as shown above.
 The Fock matrix elements are,

 $$
 \begin{align*}